mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 ---
-title: "7.
-Data Structures"
+title: "2 Variables"
-linkTitle: "7.
-Data Structures"
+linkTitle: "2 Variables"
 weight: 2
 description: >
   What does your user need to know to try your project?